mohamedyasser27/Tip-calculator-app/README.md

 - use direction:rtl to reverse input start
 - use label to create a custom placeholder for inputs
+- using br to achieve instead of flexbox to achieve multi-line design (refer to results --> valueArea in HTML)

 ### Continued development